Reviewers’ guide#

 The pull request correctly links to the related issue, if applicable.

-Once the review is complete, if it has not already been done, you can ask for the PR issuer to add a short release note to the docs/release_notes/upcoming_changes
+Once the review is complete, if it has not already been done, you can ask for the PR issuer to add a short release note to the docs/release_notes/upcoming_changes directory.
+If everything is satisfactory, give your approval and tag one of the maintainers to merge the pull request.

 Release workflow#